feihuzhang/SeparableFlow/README.md

 Step 2: download and prepare the training dataset or your own test set.

 Step 3: revise parameter settings and run "train.sh" and "evaluate.sh" for training, finetuning and prediction/testing.
-Note that the “crop_width” and “crop_height” must be multiple of 64 during training (we will release a better model without this requirement).
+Note that the “crop_width” and “crop_height” must be multiple of 64 during training.

 ## Pretrained models: